ryneches/SuchTree/README.md

-And, if that doesn't solve your problem, it will emit sugraphs as `Graph` objects for use with the [`igraph`](http://igraph.org/) network analysis package.
+And, if that doesn't solve your problem, it will emit sugraphs as `Graph` objects for use with the [`igraph`](http://igraph.org/) network analysis package, or node and edge data for building graphs in [`networkx`](https://networkx.github.io/).
 Now you can do even more things.
 Maybe you want to get all crazy with some [graph kernels](https://github.com/BorgwardtLab/GraphKernels)?
 Well, now you can just do that.